 Visual Thesis Creation: Exhibition and Promotion is the last segment and time period devoted to preparing the body work of each MFA graduate that will appear in the culminating exhibition of the MFA program and experience.

 Directories and Location

 - Faculty (p.
-99)
+97)

 - FIT Adminstration (p.
-89)
+87)

 - Location (p.
-106)
+108)

 - New York City Department of Education (p.
-101)
+100)

 - New York City Officials (p.
+100)

+- · New York State Officials

+- State University of New York (p.
 101)

-- New York State Officials (p.
-101)

-- Requests for Admissions Information (p.
-106)

-- State University of New York (p.
-102)